guc1/A-Piece-Of-Cake/UPDATE.md

 - 2025-09-24: Blocked People tab for profile viewers and fixed edit mode detection after exiting view.
 - 2025-09-24: Disabled save and delete buttons in viewing mode to prevent accidental edits.
 - 2025-09-24: Awaited subflavor route params and added view-mode subflavor path so profile viewers can browse without editing.
+- 2025-09-25: Added planning landing and next-day editor with draggable time blocks, metadata panel, and persistence; introduced Plan and PlanBlock schema with migrations and basic Playwright coverage.